yousef19-meet/y2s18-css/README.md

 5. Give the sidebar and main content classes `position: absolute;` and `top: 0px;` Have the sidebar be positioned on the left margin of the page, and the main content be positioned 200px from the left.

-6. Make it so the sidebar is exactly wide enough to touch the main content.
+6. Make it so the sidebar is exactly wide enough to touch the main content, using the `width` property.

 7. Give the container a height of 100%.
 - This is because the container has only absolutely positioned \<div\>s inside it, which means it has zero size by default.